ahbaid/learn/mssql/AdventureWorks/restore/Readme.md

 # Pre-requisites:
 * Download the backup file and put it in a lcoation on the db server, (example: /tmp/AdventureWorks.bak)
-* The restore command expects the file to be physicall on the server
+* The restore command expects the file to be in a physical path on the server locally

 # Restoration
 ## Check the headers